ondrej-smola/node-label/README.md

 ## Supported Node Labels

 - `altinity.cloud/auto-taint`: If set to `clickhouse` or `zookeeper`, applies a dedicated taint to the node.
 See below for details.
-- `altinity.cloud/auto-taints`: (Deprecated) Comma-separated list of taints to apply to the node.
-Format: `key1=value1:effect1,key2:effect2,...`
 - `altinity.cloud/auto-zone`: If set, this label will be automatically applied to the node as `topology.kubernetes.io/zone=<value>`.
 This is useful for custom or non-standard zone labeling.
+- The controller always adds the label `altinity.cloud/use=anywhere` to every node.

 ## Taint Logic for `altinity.cloud/auto-taint`